 It may have a fancy name, but the second most common canine disease is an ear infection.
 While some external factors may cause an ear infection, many dogs are predisposed to the condition through genetics.

-Some dogs, like Chinese Shar-Peis, chow chows, and English bulldogs, have predispositions to abnormal ear canals.
+Like Chinese Shar-Peis, Chow Chows, and English bulldogs, some dogs have predispositions to abnormal ear canals.
 Other breeds with hair inside the ears or long, heavy ears can be more susceptible to infections.

 Causes of infections include fungus, bacteria, or parasites.
 Infections are most common in humid weather during the summer months and can particularly affect dogs exposed to water or foreign bodies.
 Physical symptoms include redness and swelling of the external ear canal and abnormal odor or discharge from the ear.
 Behavior symptoms include scratching or rubbing the ears, shaking the head, and exhibiting signs of pain when the ear is manipulated.

-Overweight dogs are more susceptible to a variety of health problems like pancreatitis, diabetes, high blood pressure, and heart problems.
+Overweight dogs are more susceptible to various health problems like pancreatitis, diabetes, high blood pressure, and heart problems.
 Despite consequences that could lead to life-threatening conditions, obesity and being overweight is extremely common in dogs.
 It is estimated that over 50 percent of dogs are overweight.